making/spring-boot-gae-blank/README.md

      -DarchetypeArtifactId=spring-boot-gae-blank-archetype^
      -DarchetypeVersion=1.0.2

-As a default setting, `artifactId` is used as application name.
+As a default setting, `artifactId` is used as application-id.

 ### Example